EveChen/Insight-Project/README.md

 # Engineering Challenge
-1. How to join different datasets, especially text joins image data
+1. How to join different datasets
-2. How to lookup the product features inversely? e.g. product -> features; feature -> products
+2. Build a scalable distributed training pipeline for image vectors, that can both train on very large images, and train as fast as possible

 # Business Value
-Customers can filter products based on their prefered features
+1. Customers can filter products based on the shape/appearance/color of the product
+2. For customers who can not elaborate what style of product they want, they can check the look-alike products intead of searching with keywords

 # MVP
-A web application that user can enter the product name.
-It will show some basic information (e.g. item name, price, rating etc) and bunch of product features.
-If the user is not satisfied with the current item, then click on the specific feature tag, which will direct the user to similar items with the same feature tag.
+A dashboard that user can enter the product name.
+It will show some basic information (e.g. item name, price, rating etc) and **look-alike** products.
+If the user is not satisfied with the current item, then click on the look-alike product, which will direct the user to that item in the same category.

 # Stretch Goals
-* Workflow automation: Schedulers like Airflow?
+* Workflow automation: Schedulers like Airflow
 * Optimize the performance: Join different data sources, caching